Earn up to 6.5% p.a. tax free

 How we reduce risks

 An Innovative Finance ISA is an investment.
 That means your capital is at risk and returns aren’t guaranteed.
-And remember, the Financial Services Compensation Scheme (FSCS) doesn’t cover poor investment performance, just like with bonds or shares.
+We are also not covered by the Financial Services Compensation Scheme (FSCS).

 That said, we reduce the risk wherever possible.
 Here’s how.

-The Lending Works Shield combines a reserve fund that covers every consumer-funded loan, with unique insurance against the primary causes of borrower default.
+The Lending Works Shield provides first-loss cover across our entire loan book, using a reserve fund and unique insurance covering some of the leading causes of borrower default.

 Reference period: 01/01/2014 to date; Source: Internal monitoring data.